Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - CX (Soho) - “a small team of creatives who set out to build a new kind of social platform — one that offers more authentic, accountable, and meaningful connections”

-- Fabrik (TriBeCa) - hosts a lot of events run by full-time community organizers
+- Fabrik (TriBeCa and Dumbo) - hosts a lot of events run by full-time community organizers

 - Index (Chinatown) - a coworking and community space (mostly paid events)